 Additional images: Bigstock

-Rebecca Ruiz is a freelance writer and life coach from Perth.
-She is passionate about all things travel, which means that she loves nothing more than hitting the road and exploring new places, trying different foods and learning about different cultures.
-Rebecca has lived in Berlin, travelled solo around Europe and explored much of Asia.
-She has also seen a lot of Australia on a three-month trip by 4WD through Western Australia, the Northern Territory and Queensland, before finishing up in Sydney.
-If Rebecca had to pick a favourite destination it would have to be either Berlin or Karijini National Park, located in the Pilbara of Western Australia.
-When Rebecca isn’t writing she is enjoying yoga, meditation and spending time with her husband.
+Rebecca Ruiz is a Perth-based freelance writer and life coach.
+She is passionate about travel and loves hitting the road to explore new places, try different foods and learn about different cultures.
+Rebecca has lived in Berlin, travelled solo around Europe, and explored much of Asia.
+She has also undertaken a three-month trip by 4WD through Western Australia, the Northern Territory and Queensland.